What Does it Take to Be a Bioinformatics Technician?

 - Confer with database users about project timelines and changes.

 - Perform routine system administrative functions, such as troubleshooting, back-ups, or upgrades.

-What a Bioinformatics Technician Should Know
+Qualities of a Bioinformatics Technician

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.